hofstadter-io/hof/docs/content/getting-started/install.md

 ## Updating __hof__

-The builtin update command can be used to check and install any version.
+You can use the built-in update command to check and install any version.

 {{<codeInner lang="sh">}}
 # Check for an update